London School of Economics

 - Fees: Students pay Haverford tuition only to Haverford College.
 Haverford will then be responsible for submitting tuition payments to the program.
 Students pay room and board fees directly to LSE.

-Students are required to have an interview with Dean Mancini prior to completing the Declaration of Intent.
+Students are required to have an interview with Rebecca Avery prior to completing the Declaration of Intent.

 Second semester sophomores with a minimum GPA of 3.3 in their intended area of study may apply for a full year of study.
 Quantitative subjects such as Accounting, Finance, Mathematics, Statistics and Economics require a minimum GPA of 3.5 or higher.
 Students who wish to study Economics should have at least one 300 level math course completed.
 If not, students should opt for Economic History.
 Econometrics requires a high level of math preparation.
 Students without a strong math background should not plan to take econometrics.